 A classic candidate for a variance might be, for example, the owner of the triangular lot who literally cannot maintain the front yard, two side yards, and rear yard setbacks as required by the ordinance.

-A home owner might need a variance because he met the height restriction in his zoning district 40 years ago, but now a building code requires him to rebuild his crumbling chimney to a taller height for safety reasons, causing him to exceed the height limit.
+A home owner might need a variance because he met the height restriction in his zoning district 40 years ago, but now a property maintenance code requires him to rebuild his crumbling chimney to a taller height for safety reasons, causing him to exceed the height limit.

 Zoning variances should not be granted for the land use itself.
 In other words, if hog farms are prohibited uses in the Urban Fringe (UF) district, a person should not be able to buy that land and then claim a unique and unusual hardship because his experience is as a hog farmer and not a vegetable farmer.

 Here too, practice has been slipping toward less stringent applications of zoning theory, but be aware that a court might view the use of zoning variances to alter the list of permitted or prohibited land uses in a very bad light.
 Even if you bamboozle local authorities into granting you a variance, a court might have other ideas.